QUARANTINE AND ISOLATION HOUSING

 Students in quarantine/isolation housing should not attend in-person classes.
 Notify your professors you will be unable to attend class and request course materials.
 WiFi is available in all quarantine and isolation spaces.

 The Georgia Department of Public Health is responsible for contact tracing.
 However, as that may take some time, if you are isolating, we encourage you to notify those with whom you may have been in close contact so they know to submit a DawgCheck for possible exposure as soon as possible.
-Close contact is defined as someone who was within six feet of an infected person for at least 15 minutes from two days before the onset of illness (or if it was a person who was asymptomatic, two days prior to COVID test).
+Close contact is defined as someone who was within six feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from two days before illness onset (or, for asymptomatic patients, two days prior to test specimen collection) until the time the patient is isolated.
+Quarantine keeps people who were exposed to a contagious disease away from others during the incubation period of the virus in order to see if they become sick.

-University Housing and the University Health Center provide options to engage virtually with various programs and events.
+There are many opportunities to engage virtually with programs and events on campus.
 We encourage you to participate for your mental and physical wellbeing.
+Check out the following for fitness and social opportunities:

 CHECKING OUT OF ISOLATION OR QUARANTINE HOUSING